soficis/Slowverb/README.md

 | **WAV**  | Uncompressed (Lossless)   | Professional use, no quality loss. |
 | **FLAC** | Compressed (Lossless)     | Archiving, high-quality storage.   |

+### 🎛️ Mastering Toggle

+Slowverb includes an optional **professional mastering** feature that adds final peak safety and polish to your audio:

+- **Persistent**: The mastering setting is saved across sessions, songs, and preset changes.
+- **Smart Indicators**: The "Mastering On" icon only appears when your current preview was rendered with mastering applied.
+  - The icon grays out if mastering was applied to the preview but then toggled off, giving you a visual cue about the preview state.
+- **Automatic Naming**: Exported files with mastering enabled automatically have `_mastered` appended to their filename (e.g., `song_mastered.mp3`).

+To enable mastering:

+1. Open the editor screen.
+2. Toggle the "Mastering" switch in the effects panel.
+3. Regenerate your preview to hear the difference.
+4. Export your mastered file with the automatic filename suffix.

 ---

 ## How It Works